hashbangcode/drupal-services-talk/src/slides.md

 * <strong>Dependency injection</strong> is used to inject services into other services.

-* Sercices make unit testing much easier.
+* Services make unit testing much easier.

 * Simple to use and powerful.